• Skip to main content

 • Black pepper: I use freshly ground pepper because the aroma released from fresh grounds is just amazing but any black pepper will do.

-• Water: You'll need 2 cups of filtered water for this Kale and Quinoa Minestrone Soup.
+• Water: You’ll need 2 cups of filtered water for this Kale and Quinoa Veggie Soup.

 Kale & Quinoa Minestrone Soup servings

-How To Make Kale & Quinoa Minestrone Soup
+How To Make Kale & Quinoa Veggie Soup

 1. Heat the olive oil in a large soup pot over medium-high heat.
 Add the onions, carrots, celery, and a large pinch of sea salt and sauté for 5-6 minutes until the veggies are soft.